-It is also unclear why the Annual Member Statements sent by MPM to the Complainant for the years ending December 2014 and 2015, indicated in the same statement 'Continental Wealth Management' as 'Professional Advisor' whilst at the same time indicated another party, 'Trafalgar International GmbH' as the 'Investment Advisor'. (fn.
-53 Attachments to the Reply submitted by MPM before the Arbiter for Financial Services)
+It is unclear why the Annual Member Statements sent by MPM to the Complainant for the years ending December 2015 and 2016, indicated in the same statement 'Continental Wealth Management' as 'Professional Adviser' whilst at the same time indicated another party, 'Trafalgar International GmbH' as the 'Investment Adviser'. (fn.
+67 Attachments to the Reply submitted by MPM before the Arbiter for Financial Services)

-No indication or explanation of the distinction and differences between the two terms of 'Professional Advisor' and 'Investment Advisor' were either provided or emerged nor can reasonably be deduced.
+No indication or explanation of the distinction and differences between the two terms of 'Professional Adviser' and 'Investment Adviser' were either provided or emerged nor can reasonably be deduced.

-Besides the lack of clarity on the entity taking responsibility for the investment advice and the lack of clear distinction/links between the indicated parties in the application forms and statements, it has also not emerged that the Complainant was provided with clear and adequate information regarding the respective roles and responsibilities between the different mentioned entities throughout.
+Besides the lack of clarity on the entity responsible for the investment advice and the lack of clear distinction/links between the indicated parties, it has not emerged that the Complainant was provided with clear and adequate information regarding the respective roles and responsibilities between the different mentioned entities.